The office of Dr. G. Shane Jessen in Ogden is open

 If your dentist or physician has taken x-rays you may request that they forward them to our office.
 If there is not enough time, please pick them up and bring them to our office.
 If additional films are necessary they can be taken at our facility.
 We try our best to stay on schedule to minimize your waiting time for your mouth, jaw or dental surgery.
 Due to the fact that Dr. G. Shane Jessen provides oral procedures and surgical services, various circumstances may lengthen the time allotted for a procedure.

 Emergency cases for mouth and dental surgery can also arise and cause delays.
 We appreciate your understanding and patience.
 We have several office locations to serve you.
-We have one oral and maxillofacial surgery office in each Ogden and Clinton, Utah.
+We have one oral and maxillofacial surgery office in Ogden, Utah.

 PLATELET RICH FIBRIN

 Tooth loss and damage to the jaw bone and tissues are often challenging during oral surgery or implant placement.
 Without enough support in the jaw bone, dental implants cannot be immediately stabilized, and tissue healing can be a long process.
 The solution to these and other difficult situations is a new Platelet Therapy created from your own blood.
 Leukocyte – Platelet Rich Fibrin (L-PRF) changes all the rules as it promotes healing and bone growth from within your own body.
 Unlike other treatments that use artificial components, Platelet Therapy with L-PRF uses only your own blood.
 With a simple blood draw and an advanced technology protocol, L-PRF is individually made for you – from you.
 The end results are improved healing response and significantly less recovery time.

 The method of anesthesia that is chosen for or by a patient depends upon the nature of the surgical procedure and the patient’s level of apprehension.

 Local anesthetic is used in conjunction with the other methods of anesthesia in all oral surgery procedures.